Scanning

 | Not Evaluated | Data couldn't be collected — check relay permissions |

-Use the filter tabs to narrow findings by status (Failing, Passing, Not Evaluated, Not Licensed) or by category.
+Use the filter tabs to narrow findings by status (Failing, Passing, Not Evaluated, Not Licensed, or Not Applicable) or by category.
 Expand any finding to see detailed information and remediation guidance.

 Exporting results